Living Story Project Presents:

-Society does a very good job of celebrating the arrival of a new baby, but rarely does is pay much attention to the complexities this transition presents to the woman becoming Mother.
+Society does a very good job of celebrating the arrival of a new baby, but rarely does is pay much attention to the complexities this transition presents to the Daughter becoming Mother.

 The transition into motherhood is easier for some than it is for others.

-Some women enter motherhood with a supportive internalized mother – a quality of positive mothering that has been passed down through the generations that have come before her.
+Some daughters enter motherhood with a supportive internalized mother – a quality of positive mothering that has been passed down through the generations.
 For her, while the demands of childrearing may prove exhausting, she enters motherhood with a sense of competency and preparedness.
-When faced with uncertainty or an overwhelming sense of not knowing, this woman, having been sufficiently mothered herself, is able to ask, “What would mom do?”
+When faced with uncertainty or an overwhelming sense of not knowing, this daughter, having been sufficiently mothered herself, is able to ask, “What would mom do?”
 She can draw on her own personal experience of being attended to in a way that met her developing needs as a child, an adolescent, and eventually a young adult, and thus securely meet the developing needs of her growing child.
-This woman arrives at motherhood able to name her own needs and her desires; further, she is adept at meeting them.
+This daughter arrives at motherhood able to name her own needs and her desires; further, she is adept at meeting them.
 She understands that mothering is not meant to be self-sacrificial.
 If her mothering work is to be sustainable, she knows she must replenish her own resources, fill the vessel from which her own child must draw.

 For many others, however, there is no supportive mothering legacy to inherit.
-Instead, these women arrive at motherhood having inherited the same lack of mothering their own mothers may have received.
-In constant need of mothering themselves, they feel anxious, uncertain, and ill-equipped to meet the demands the role of mothering presents.
+Instead, these daughters arrive at motherhood having inherited the same lack of mothering their own mothers received.
+In constant need of mothering themselves, they feel anxious, uncertain, and ill-equipped to meet the demands that mothering presents.

-When we arrive at mothering in this way, we are very suspectable to the societal standards that dictate what mothers and mothering “should” look like—namely that it is joyfully self-sacrificing and rewarding.
-The pressure to achieve this “standard,” dismisses the complexity of a woman’s lived experience and further alienates her from her right to claim the unique and specific terms that identify her own motherhood.
+When we arrive at mothering in this way, we are very susceptible to the societal standards that dictate what mothers and mothering “should” look like—namely that it should be joyfully self-sacrificing and rewarding.
+The pressure to achieve this standard dismisses the complexity of a daughter’s lived experience and further alienates her from her right to claim the unique and specific terms that identify her own motherhood.

-Mothering the Mother is a six-week, in-person, closed group, designed to explore the range of issues relevant to the unmothered mother.
+Mothering the Mother is an eight-week, online, closed group, designed to explore the range of issues relevant to the unmothered mother.

 This group will: